Thomas Blamey: Chief Commissioner of the Victoria Police

+Other activities and marriage

-From March 1938 Blamey supplemented his income by making weekly broadcasts on international affairs on Melbourne radio station 3UZ under the pseudonym "the Sentinel".
+From March 1938, Blamey supplemented his income by making weekly broadcasts on international affairs on Melbourne radio station 3UZ under the pseudonym "the Sentinel".
 Like the station's general manager, Alfred Kemsley, Blamey felt that Australians were poorly informed about international affairs, and set about raising awareness of matters that he believed would soon impact them greatly.

 He was appalled at Nazi Germany's persecution of Jews, and saw a clear and growing menace to world peace from both Germany and the Empire of Japan.
 His 15-minute weekly talks continued until the end of September 1939, by which time the war that he had warned was coming had started.

+On 5 April 1939, he married Olga Ora Farnsworth, a 35-year-old fashion artist, at St John's Anglican Church, Toorak.

+League of National Security

+Blamey was leader of the clandestine far-right League of National Security, also known as the "White Army", described as a fascist paramilitary group.
+The group, which existed for about eight years from 1931, comprised several senior army officers, including Colonel Francis Derham, a Melbourne lawyer, and Lieutenant Colonel Edmund Herring, later Chief Justice of Victoria.

+Some members had been members of the New South Wales-based New Guard, and both groups were involved in street fights with leftist groups.
+This was reportedly a response to the rise of communism in Australia.
+Its members stood ready to take up arms to stop a Catholic or communist revolution.

+Manpower Committee and militia recruiting

 In November 1938, Blamey was appointed chairman of the Commonwealth Government's Manpower Committee and Controller General of Recruiting.
 As such, he laid the foundation for the expansion of the Army in the event of war with Germany or Japan, which he now regarded as inevitable.
-In 1938 and 1939, he headed a successful recruiting campaign which doubled the size of the part-time volunteer Militia from 35,000 in September 1938 to 70,000 in March 1939.
-On 5 April 1939 he married Olga Ora Farnsworth, a 35-year-old fashion artist, at St John's Anglican Church, Toorak.
+He headed a successful recruiting campaign which doubled the size of the part-time volunteer Militia from 35,000 in September 1938 to 70,000 in March 1939.

 Henry Somer Gullett and Richard Casey, who had served with Blamey at Gallipoli and in France, put Blamey's name forward to Prime Minister Joseph Lyons as a possible commander in chief in the event of a major war.
 "We've got some brilliant staff officers", Casey told Lyons, "but Blamey is a commander.
 That's the difference."

 Lyons initially had concerns about Blamey's morals, but Casey and Lyons summoned Blamey to a meeting in Canberra, after which Lyons designated him for the job.
 Lyons died on 7 April 1939, and was replaced as prime minister by Robert Menzies, another prominent supporter of Blamey's.
-Two other officers, Major Generals Gordon Bennett and John Lavarack, were considered, and also had strong and well-connected supporters, but unlike Blamey they were public critics of the government's defence policies.
+Two other officers, Major Generals Gordon Bennett and John Lavarack, were considered, and also had strong and well-connected supporters, but unlike Blamey, they were public critics of the government's defence policies.

-League of National Security

-Blamey was leader of the clandestine far right-wing League of National Security, also known as the "White Army", described as a fascist paramilitary group.
-The group, which existed for about eight years from 1931, comprised several senior army officers, including Colonel Francis Derham, a Melbourne lawyer, and Lieutenant Colonel Edmund Herring, later Chief Justice of Victoria.
-Some members had been members of the New South Wales-based New Guard, and both groups were involved in street fights with leftist groups.
-This was reportedly a response to the rise of communism in Australia.
-Its members stood ready to take up arms to stop a Catholic or communist revolution.